There is an option now on your profile page

 - He also did As You Like It set in 19th century Japan.

-- My Own Private Idaho is Henry VI Part 1 IN PORTLAND OREGON WITH MALE PROSTITUTES, ONE OF WHOM IS NARCOLEPTIC.
+- My Own Private Idaho is Henry IV Part 1 IN PORTLAND OREGON WITH MALE PROSTITUTES, ONE OF WHOM IS NARCOLEPTIC.
 No really, it is: Scott is Prince Hal, and Bob Pigeon is Falstaff.

 - Julie Taymor's Titus is Titus Andronicus IN AN Anachronism Stew OF ANCIENT ROMAN AND 20TH CENTURY ITALIAN SETTINGS!